-One of the largest portions of the District's net position (36.7%) reflects its net investment in capital assets (for example, land, construction in progress, buildings, machinery and equipment, and vehicles); less any related debt used to acquire those assets that is still outstanding.
+One of the largest portions of the District's net position in 2022 (76.9%) is the "Current and other assets" asset category.
+This is due to the \$19,680,000 general obligation loan procured in 2022.
+In most years, the Current and other assets category is the largest category of assets.
+However, the "Capital assets" category normally occupies a larger percentage of the total assets than is demonstrated in 2022, again due to the acquisition of the general obligation loan in 2022.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources because the capital assets themselves cannot be used to liquidate these liabilities.